Chronology of World War II

 The Queen Mary On War Service

-The <i>Queen Mary</i> on war service
+The <i>Queen Mary</i> On War Service

 Jeep in the Mud in Huertgen Forest

-Hemingway with Colonel Charles 'Buck' Lanham
+Hemingway with Col Charles 'Buck' Lanham

 Jungle Warfare Exercises